lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 Text wrapping
 -------------

-When writing reST documentation in Python files, documentation lines should be kept to lengths of :ref:`75 characters or fewer <py-doc-docstring-rst>` (discounting leading indentation).
+When writing reST documentation in Python docstrings, documentation lines should be wrapped at lengths of 110 characters for :ref:`consistency with our Python Style Guide <style-guide-py-line-length>`.

+..
+NOTE: ls.st/rfc-107

 For reStructuredText documents (e.g., ``.rst`` files), reST doesn't care about line formatting.
 Emacs users, for example, are free to use hard-wrap formatting lines at 72 characters if that helps you write docs.